Simple Python 3.8+ tool to write load tests.

 To create a load test, you need to create a Python module with some functions decorated with the scenario decorator – those functions needs to be coroutines.
 When executed, the function receives a session object inherited from aiohttp.ClientSession.

 Here’s a full example :

 """ This Molotov script has 2 scenario """ from molotov import scenario _API = "http://localhost:8080" @scenario(weight=40) async def scenario_one(session): async with session.get(_API) as resp: res = await resp.json() assert res["result"] == "OK" assert resp.status == 200 @scenario(weight=60) async def scenario_two(session): async with session.get(_API) as resp: assert resp.status == 200

 When molotov runs, it creates some workers (coroutines) that will run the functions indefinitely until the test is over.
 A test is over when the time in seconds provided by –duration option is reached or when the maximum number of runs defined by –max-runs is reached.

 Each worker randomly picks one scenario to execute, given their weights.
 Once it’s finished, it picks the next one, and so on.
 In our example, scenario_two is picked ~60% of the time.

 Check out aiohttp’s documentation to understand how to work with a session object.

 To run the load script, you can provide its module name or its path.
-In the example below, the script is executed in quiet mode with 10 processes and 200 workers for 60 seconds.
-It stops on the first failure:
+In the example below, the script is executed with 10 processes and 200 workers for 60 seconds:

 $ molotov molotov/tests/example.py -p 10 -w 200 -d 60